What to Know About Injuries in NFL

 We have discussed at length how you can analyze NFL injuries.
 But what can you do with what you learn from your analysis?
 Here are three basic steps to profiting based on injury data.

 - Assess how likely the injuries are to exist.
 You can do this by considering both reported injuries and context clues.

 - Next, determine how important the injuries are.
 If a key player is injured, that will have a major impact on a team, potentially whether the player is out or not.
 If multiple players are injured in closely related positions, that also will have a big impact.
 If a team struggles to compensate for one or more injured players, the impact also will be more pronounced than if they adapted readily to such situations.

 - Finally, determine whether the sportsbook is over or undervaluing a player or team based on injury status.
 A sportsbook will always attempt to account for injuries when calculating and setting the odds.
 What you need to look for is a scenario where the sportsbook got something wrong according to your analysis.
 For example, a sportsbook might make an assumption that a team will not adapt with a player out, but you feel confident that they will.
 Your implied odds will come out differently from the sportsbook’s actual odds.
 Since the team is undervalued by the bookie, you may do well backing them.

 It takes time, experience, and practice to really get a feel for how injuries impact NFL players, teams and outcomes.

-But if you put in that time and hard work, you can turn an ambiguous line in an injury report to your advantage.
+If you put in that time and hard work, you can turn an ambiguous line in an injury report to your advantage.

 If you find an edge through injury analysis, it could give you an opportunity to make a profit.
-To put what you have learned about injuries into play, join any of our recommended sports betting sites.
+To put what you have learned about injuries into play, join any of my recommended sports betting sites.

 Also, while we have focused on NFL injuries in this article, a lot of what we have talked about is also applicable to other sports.
 So, always account for injuries when you are handicapping, especially for sports where the risk of injury is high.
 Good luck!